google/styleguide/pyguide.md

-Trailing commas in sequences of items are recommended only when the closing container token `]`, `)`, or `}` does not appear on the same line as the final element.
+Trailing commas in sequences of items are recommended only when the closing container token `]`, `)`, or `}` does not appear on the same line as the final element, as well as for tuples with a single element.
 The presence of a trailing comma is also used as a hint to our Python code auto-formatter

 <a id="Python_Interpreter"></a>
 <a id="s3.7-shebang-line"></a>
 <a id="37-shebang-line"></a>